Spring Cleaning Doesn't Have to Be a Chore

 - Check all refrigerated food.
 Discard mayonnaise and salad dressing if the oil has separated or if it looks or smells suspicious.

-- Use a solution of one ounces chlorine bleach and one quart warm water to remove mold from rubber casings of the refrigerator.
+- Use a solution of one-ounce chlorine bleach and one-quart warm water to remove mold from rubber casings of the refrigerator.

-- Check canned good, bottles, pastas, macaroni and mixes for use by dates.
+- Check canned good, bottles, pasta, macaroni and mixes for use by dates.